 Professor Dr Tatjana Hörnle

-The Max Planck Institute for Foreign and International Criminal Law in Freiburg adopts an interdisciplinary approach that combines criminal law, criminology and – since May 2019 – public law in the interests of advancing criminal law theory and its application as a form of social control.
+The Max Planck Institute for the Study of Crime, Security and Law in Freiburg adopts an interdisciplinary approach that combines criminal law, criminology and — since May 2019 — public law in the interests of advancing criminal law theory and its application as a form of social control.
 The Department of Criminal Law therefore studies the theory of criminal law and bases its analyses primarily on a normative and comparative approach.
 The Department of Criminology uses both empirical, as well as theoretical methods to shed light on the causes and forms of criminality and the options for social control.
 The Department of Public Law concentrates on the preventive aspects of public law.
 Issues common to all three departments include risk, hazard and prevention, globalization, internationalization and networking, and the information society and information technology.

 Areas include international criminal law; European criminal law; national criminal law; other legal systems; terrorism, organized crime, corruption; White-collar crime; Internet crime; and other forms of complex crime.

 Focusing on criminal procedure and sanctions in transition; dangerous offenders; homeland security, organised crime, terrorism; crime, social context, and social change; development of criminal policy and the rule of law in transitional societies.

 The general doctrinal structures and theoretical questions that underlie public law are located on the fundamental axis of the matrix.
 The second axis reflects the major trends in the field: internationalization, digitalization, and fragmentation.
 The third axis represents the normative challenges to public law: fundamental rights, rule of law, and democracy.